zeen101/unipress-api/readme.txt

 == Changelog ==
+= 1.3.0 =
+* Allow get-article call to support article-url if article-id is not supplied
+* Adding title, description, alt, and caption to image_meta values
+* Adding support for anonymous and unregistered comments

 = 1.2.5 =
 * Adding post_url to post variable
 * Fixing bug when offset is set and posts_per_page isn't